samirr2502/startup/README.md

 ### Technologies

 **HTML** - Uses correct HTML structure for application.
-Around 8 HTML Pages.
-Log in/Create user/ New user landing (waiting for approval)/ User home/ Meetings (View) / Meetings Planner/ Members (Users) View/Management/ Ward Management
+Around 7 HTML Pages.
+Log in/Create user/ New user landing (waiting for approval)/ User home/ Meetings (View) / Meetings Planner/ Management

 **CSS** - Web Responsive..
 Specially nice on Phones.
 Colors: Use Color Palette website to pick a nice one with good contrasts.
 A lot of grid-layout usage